 Double Humped Camel in its habitat

-Sometimes, the background makes the picture more dynamic and lively.
-But, you must ensure that the background is not dominating the picture.
+Sometimes, the background adds dynamism and liveliness to a picture.
+However, ensure that the background does not dominate the picture.

-When you take a picture of a person in his working environment, the background plays a significant role in depicting his environment.
-So, you must capture the background details also.
+When photographing a person in their working environment, the background plays a significant role in depicting the environment.
+So, capture the background details as well.

-Here, you will have to shoot with a wide-angle lens with a narrow aperture opening to get the background also in focus.
+For this, shoot with a wide-angle lens with a narrow aperture opening to keep the background in focus.

-I have captured this image of the Double-humped camel in its habitat, which comprises the mountains and shrubs in the desert.
+I captured this image of the Double-humped camel in its habitat, which includes mountains and shrubs in the desert.

 23. Light & Shadow Photography Composition